Tachytaenius/hammer-test/readme.md

 # Hammer Test

-If you swing a hammer with a certain mass at a targer over a particular distance with a constant force, when will you hit it and with how much momentum?
+If you swing a hammer with a certain mass at a target over a particular distance with a constant force [starting with an initial velocity], when will you hit it and with how much momentum?

-Check the source for the formula.
+Check the source for the formulae.